 - Dry wood ear can be found in most well-stocked groceries.
 You can also find them in Asian or Chinese markets.
 I usually get my wood ear online.

-- If using dry wood ear, you will need to rehydrate them first.
+- If using dry wood ears, you will need to rehydrate them first.
 To do so, simply soak them in hot water for 20 minutes.
 Remove the tough parts and slice them into smaller pieces.

 - Coconut sugar - You can use any other granulated sugar like cane sugar or brown sugar in place.